SgtClutch/Cybersecurity/README.md

 # Pentesting project using Metaspolt
-Objective: The objective of this project is to show my skills in Pentesting and exploit a Windows Server that has not been updated.
+Objective: The objective of this project is to show my skills in Pentesting skills and exploit a Windows Server that has not been updated.

 # Network Diagram